sad-spirit/pg-builder/docs/overview.rst

 -------------------------

 Various clauses of ``SELECT`` statement are exposed as properties of ``$select`` object.
-Those are either directly writable or behave like arrays or have some helper methods for manipulation:
+Those are either directly writable or :ref:`behave like arrays <base-nodelist>` or :ref:`have some helper methods <helpers>` for manipulation:

 .. code-block:: php